ifl-carvalho/ifl-carvalho/README.md

 ## #Nice to see you! 😄

-  👋 Hello I'm Ítalo Carvalho, currently a Front-end developer, going Full-Stack!
+  👋 Hello I'm Ítalo Carvalho, a Full-Stack developer!

   </br>